danriti/moleskine/heroku-deploy-hook/README.md

 ```

 At the end of the log, you can see that Heroku has scheduled the the deploy
 hook.
-Thus, deployment annotations will appear at the top of *all* your TraceView
+Thus, deployment annotations will now appear at the top of *all* your
-application performance visualizations:
+TraceView application performance visualizations:

 ![a wild annotation appears][11]